mlroger5/prism-lab/content/authors/olivia/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Add research interests here
+bio: Olivia’s research interests include suicide, substance use, and psychopathology, with a primary focus on the experiences of justice-involved individuals.

 interests:
+  - Forensic Psychology
-  - Add
+  - Suicide
-  - Interests
+  - Substance Use
-  - Here
+  - Psychopathology

 education:
   courses:
     - course: MA in Psychological Research
       institution: Texas State University
       year: 2025 (Expected)
-    - course: BS in Psychology
+    - course: BS in Psychology and BS in Criminology
       institution: Florida State University
       year: 2021